 - PLT or production lead time: the total non-value-added time from the top of the timeline

 - VA / T or value-added time: the total value-added time from the bottom of the timeline

 - PCE or process cycle efficiency: the percentage of value-added time out of the PLT

 And there you have it!

 Now that you’ve seen the value stream map process, you might be wishing for a faster way (after all, value stream mapping is about cutting down waste).
-As promised, we have a value stream map template for you to use.
+Save time and get started with our VSM templates.

 With a completed VSM, it's time to put it into action.
 Cut waste and track efficiency when you share it with colleagues.
 Send collaborators an access link, bring up your map in presentation mode, or embed your value stream map in PowerPoint, Excel, Confluence, and other programs with our powerful integrations.
 Don't stop there, update your VSM as needed so it accurately reflects your current processes and makes sure everyone is on the same page.

 Sign up for a free Lucidchart account to start diagramming your own value stream map.